Dún Dúchathair

 Dún Dúchathair or simply Dúchathair (anglicized Doocaher), meaning "black fort", is a large stone fort on the cliffs at Cill Éinne, (Killeany), Inishmore (one of the Aran Islands) in County Galway, Ireland.
 Due to erosion, it now sits on a rocky promontory that stretches out into the sea.
 On its outer side there are large walls, reaching 6 metres high and 5 metres wide.
-On the inside are the ruins of clocháns.
+On the inside are the ruins of clocháns (beehive huts) but no water supply.
 There is also evidence of a cheval de frise protecting the entrance.